wdorsey/wdorsey-ai-engineering/README.md

 # AI Engineering

-Repository for all my studying and work in AI engineering.
+Repository for all my studying and work on AI Engineering.

 - [Currently Working On](#currently-working-on)
 - [Completed Work](#completed-work)